Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 Cooked spaghetti with meat sauce closeup.

-Tips for Best Instant Pot Spaghetti Results
+Tips for Best Results

 • If pasta is “crunchy”: Close the lid and let it sit an extra 10 minutes after cooking.
-Pasta cooks fast so it’s always better to undercook and allow it to sit.
+Pasta cooks fast, so it’s always better to undercook and allow it to sit.
 You can’t reverse overcooked pasta.

-Can I Double Instant Pot Spaghetti?
+Can I Double Instant Pot Spaghetti Recipe?

-What to Serve With Spaghetti?
+What to Serve With Instant Pot Spaghetti?

-Storing and reheating: Refrigerate leftovers in an airtight container for up to 5 days.
+Storing and reheating: Refrigerate spaghetti leftovers in an airtight container for up to 5 days.
 Best way to reheat it is in the microwave.

 Freezing: Cooked pasta is one of those foods that doesn’t thaw well, too mushy.